 The department also offers a Master of Science degree in Workforce Education Leadership and a transfer program in Pre-Engineering.
-Students interested in working within the field of Advanced Technologies should consider the options available in the department.
+Students interested in working within the field of Advanced Technologies should consider the options available from the department.

 Scholarships: The department has several scholarships and awards to support students.
-These include Diversity Scholarship from the Ayers Settlement, Entergy Scholarships, Department of Energy Scholarships, Dean's (School of Agriculture and Applied Sciences Scholarships.
-In addition, the department has significant amounts of grant funds from several federal agencies including the Department of Defense (DOD), United States Department of Agriculture (USDA), Department of Labor (DOL), National Nuclear Security Administration (NNSA), Nuclear Regulatory Commission (NRC) and the United States Air force dedicated to support students in the diverse areas.
-Students are exposed to pre-employment training in Engineering, Research, Computer Technology development and Advanced Technologies through the department's laboratories.
+These include Diversity Scholarship from the Ayers Settlement, Entergy Scholarships, Nuclear Regulatory Commission Scholarships and the Department of Homeland Security Scholarships.
+In addition, the department has significant amounts of grant funds from several federal agencies including the Department of Defense (DOD), United States Department of Agriculture (USDA), Department of Labor (DOL), Small Business Administration and the United States Air force dedicated to support students in the diverse areas.
+Students are exposed to preemployment training in Engineering, Research, Computer Technology development and Advanced Technologies through the department's Systems Research Institute (SRI) and its centers and laboratories.
 Industrial Internships and Cooperative educational opportunities are available for students who meet the necessary departmental and industry partners' standards.
-Students may also benefit from internships and by working with research laboratories in the department and the Center for Information Technology Services (CITS).
+Students may also benefit from internships and by working with research laboratories in SRI and the Center for Information Technology.